Interior Painters

 Walls and Ceilings

-For walls and ceilings, we rely on rollers to create a subtle “stipple” texture that gives the surface a pleasing appearance.
+For walls and ceilings, we rely on rollers.
+The roller nap leaves a subtle “stipple” texture that gives the surface a pleasing appearance.
 The result is a consistent and elegant finish every time.

 Products We Use